-In consultation with the Child Welfare Director's Association, for those counties opting to contract directly with CONTRACTOR to continue the Agency adoption services, CONTRACTOR will invoice each on a weekly cost per case basis of \$62 based on the county specific distribution provided in CFL No. 11/12-18.
-The CONTRACTOR will invoice the COUNTY quarterly the total cost for each active child case and each family case referred to the CONTRACTOR'S Adoptions Regional/Field Office for adoption services.
-This rate would be claimed up to but not exceeding Forty Four Thousand Nine Hundred Seventy Eight dollars (\$44,978.00), the amount of the allocation received by the COUNTY.
+In consultation with the County Welfare Director's Association, for those counties opting to contract directly with CONTRACTOR to continue the Agency adoption services, CONTRACTOR will invoice each on a weekly cost per case basis of \$62 based on the county specific distribution provided in CFL No. 11/12-18.
+The CONTRACTOR will invoice the COUNTY quarterly the total cost for each active child case and each family case referred to the CONTRACTOR' Adoptions Regional Office for adoption services.
+This rate would be claimed up to but not exceeding Forty-Four Thousand Nine Hundred and Seventy-Eight Dollars (\$44,978.00) for Fiscal Year 2018-2019, the amount of the allocation received by the COUNTY in any fiscal year.